kimgoetzke/randolf/README.md

 - Does not require a paid commercial licence
 - Runs as a standalone application
 - Only includes a handful of essential window management features
-- Provides hotkeys to facilitate a clean desktop without forcing automatic tiling
+- Provides hotkeys to facilitate a clean desktop without forcing automatic tiling*
 - Served as a fun, little personal learning project

 If you are looking for a feature-rich window manager, I strongly recommend checking out [Komorebi](https://github.com/LGUG2Z/komorebi/).

+\* This is only true if you use the default `spatial` layout.
+The `scrolling` layout which was implemented much later does enforce window height.

 ## How to develop